 We're not sure that we've ever seen a Christmas tree quite like it, but we're digging this alternative, coastal seashell beauty.
 And we wonder just how long it would take to create a six-foot version.
 Natasha of The Artisan Life used a craft cone, mixed seashells, a glue gun, and a piece of fishing net to achieve the beach-ready holiday focal point.

-Get the look: DIY Sea Shell Christmas Tree
+Get the look: The Artisan Life DIY Seashell Christmas Tree

 8. Try your hand at clay decorations.